symbol/product/snap/frontend/README.md

 ## overview

-Snap fronted is a Symbol wallet application build on NextJS framework.
-It need connect to snap backend and interact with the Symbol blockchain.
+Snap fronted is a Symbol wallet application built on the NextJS framework.
+It must connect to the Snap backend to interact with the Symbol blockchain.

 ## Repository layout